 The roasted strawberries mingle up with pockets of soft, tangy cream cheese and play off the lightly sweetened French toast like they were always meant for the same dish.

 Plus?
 It’s a make-ahead meal so in my opinion, Sunday mornings are never so outstanding as when breakfast practically makes itself.

 Except when donuts happen, of course.

-Do yourself a favor and make this strawberry cream cheese French toast casserole this weekend.
+Do yourself a favor and make this French toast bake this weekend.

 Your stale bread and almost moldy strawberries are calling you from the kitchen!